-We’re Here To Help You Get There
+Elekevu Is Here To Help You Know It All

 Unique adventures can be hard to plan.
-Thankfully, we’ve figured out a logical platform for uncovering bounteous great adventures in Kenya.
-Elekevu Kenya is a comprehensive touring directory for Kenya that studiously catalogs over 1,500 places of interest as a catalyst to revitalize your desire to explore Magical Kenya.
+Thankfully, we’ve figured out a logical platform for uncovering bounteous adventures in Kenya.
+Elekevu [to be apt] is a comprehensive touring directory for Kenya that studiously catalogs over 1,500 places of interest as a catalyst to revitalize your desire to explore Magical Kenya.
 It unravels in detail the 47 Counties of Kenya, with insightful notes on history, geography, climate, parks, hotels, road conditions and more.
-What is more, this comprehensive touring directory for Kenya also gives you percipient guides to; Festivals in Kenya, 60 National Parks and Reserves, 80 Wildlife Conservancies, Wildlife in Kenya, 37 National Museums, Historic Sites, Monuments and the 44 Cultures, which would assist you to make the best of your travels in every region of Kenya.
+What is more, this comprehensive touring directory for Kenya also gives you percipient guides to: Festivals in Kenya, 60 National Parks and Reserves, 80 Wildlife Conservancies, Wildlife in Kenya, 37 National Museums, Historic Sites, Monuments and the 44 Cultures, which would assist you to make the best of your travels in every region of Kenya.
 The interests described are almost all of easy access to motorists in Kenya, and it is intended that the savvy descriptions should serve as appetisers and that potential visitors should seek further information in appropriate guide books – usually obtainable in the popular bookshops.
 Just the same, Elekevu offers insightful suggestions for short and longer stops in all Counties of Kenya.
 It does not just give an overview of the regions involved, but in complete details.

-It is different things to different people.
-To the learner, novice explorer and the first time visitor to Kenya, it is an invaluable resource that provides up-to-date information on virtually all there is to know about Kenya in an easy-to-navigate platform.
+Elekevu is different things to different people.
+To the learner, researcher and first time visitor to Kenya, it is an invaluable resource that provides up-to-date information on virtually all there is to know about Kenya in an easy-to-navigate platform.
 It is arranged and imagined as one would tour from site to site across all the 47 Counties of Kenya – with the aid of strip maps, distances involved, cultures, hotels, airports and the road conditions – making it indispensable.
 For the ardent traveller in Kenya who has done the popular places, the directory is a way to do it more by discovering places of interest which rarely get under the limelight but make for interesting new trips.
 Still to others, looking to buff their history and cultural wits, it is a singular resource of its kind available.
 And for the birders too!
 To others it’s none of these things.
-It is an discovery almanac of unputdownable holiday offers, latest travel information and recent trends in the industry.
+It is a discovery almanac of unputdownable holiday offers, latest travel information and recent trends in the industry.
 In fact, Elekevu is all these things.
-No other tourism resource in Kenya offers such miscellany of topics, different in many aspects from the innumerable resources that incline towards the crown-jewels of Kenya’s circuit.
+No other tourism resource in Kenya offers such miscellany of subject matter, different in many aspects from the innumerable resources that incline towards the crown-jewels of Kenya’s circuit.

-Great Adventures – Fascinating Places
+Kenya – Great Adventures – Fascinating Places

 Kenya is a terrific place.
 It’s all of Africa in one country.
 It carries an ecological solitaire of all the paradigmatic landscapes of Africa – developed coastal strip; thousands of kilometres square of uninterrupted protected reserves; viridescent highlands; snow-capped mountain peaks; thick tropical forests; the picturesque Great Rift Valley; tremendous hot dry plains which carry the most spectacular concentration of wildlife; and picture-postcard desert dunes in the eye of the sun.
 It is also a land of sunshine.
 Few countries offer so vibrantly such diversity in relative area, allowing travellers to pack in multiple exciting interests which, elsewhere in the world, would prerequisite much more travel and planning.
 One competitive advantage Kenya has over such destinations as the Far East and the Caribbean is the closeness of its fine beaches to areas of wildlife reserves, thus enabling travellers to combine beach and safari holidays.
 It’s a place to explore unfamiliar horizons, new thrills and colourful cultures.
 Each County of Kenya has unique riches and the discovery of memorable adventures – in abundance.
 One is assured that in any direction they take in Kenya, great experience awaits.